Can I Follow The Low FODMAP Diet While Away at School?

 One of the first questions I pose to students who live on campus and are interested in trialing a low FODMAP plan is: Is there any other time you can do this?
 (This is after I ask them if they are working with a dietitian, because they should be!)

-Don’t get me wrong – a low FODMAP diet can be a life-changer for people with IBS, and I encourage anyone with a diagnosis to give it a try.
+Don’t get me wrong – a low FODMAP diet can be a life-changer for people with Irritable Bowel Syndrome (IBS), and I encourage anyone with a diagnosis to give it a try.
 But it’s important to remember that the Elimination Phase of the low FODMAP plan is quite restrictive, and many of the foods that you’ll be avoiding during those 2 to 6 weeks are what you might call “invisible foods.”

 Ingredients like garlic, onion, honey and others that you may not be able to see in prepared foods will throw off your Elimination Phase by provoking symptoms.
 Common cafeteria offerings like salad dressings, soups and many sauces will often contain these hidden high FODMAP ingredients.